pixlboy/pixlboy/README.md

-### Hello 👋
+## Hello 👋

-## I am a passionate engineer with 10 years of experience in writing
+<p>I am a passionate engineer with 10 years of experience in writing performant and organised code.</p>
-## performant and organised code.
-My areas of expertise are JavaScript,
+<p>My areas of expertise are JavaScript, TypeScript, Angular, React, Node JS and related frameworks.</p>

-## TypeScript, Angular, React and Node JS and related frameworks.
+### Let's collaborate 😎